unni-krishnan-95/copy/_posts/2016-09-12-over-the-wire-natas1.md

 As you can see the packet's __Referrer__ is set to: "__http://natas4.natas.labs.overthewire.org/__".
 Let's go ahead and change that to "__http://natas5.natas.labs.overthewire.org/__".
 Once done, click __Forward__, and we should get the password `iX6IOfmpN7AYOQGPwtn3fXpbaJVJcHfq`!

-__Note:__ Once done, go back to Network Settings and select "__Use System Proxy Settings__" so you can have normal connection, without it routing through Burp.
+__Note:__ Once done, go back to Network Settings and select "__Use System Proxy Settings__" so you can have a normal connection, without it routing through Burp.

 ### Level 5: